gmbrandt/xwavecal/README.rst

 If you want to fpack (.fz) the output files.
 You must first install :code:`libcfitsio`.
 E.g. via :code:`sudo apt install libcfitsio-bin` on linux.
-Then run the echelle reduction command with the added flag: :code:`--fpack`
+Then run the echelle reduction command with the added flag: :code:`--fpack`.
+The files are fpacked with a quantization of 10^6 by default.
+This gives an error of roughly 10^(-7) on a frame consisting of gaussian noise only.

 Reducing select files
 ---------------------